zumerlab/orbit/README.md

 With Orbit, you can:

-- Simplify your development process using our predefined CSS classes that do the heavy lifting.
+- ⁠Build any kind of radial UI using our predefined CSS classes that do the heavy lifting.
+- ⁠Easily compose simple or complex radial designs by combining Orbit elements.
+- ⁠Use Orbit alongside other traditional CSS frameworks.

-- Get started quickly with our detailed documentation, examples, and guides that walk you through using Orbit's features effectively.
+- ⁠Get started quickly with our detailed documentation, examples, and guides that walk you through using Orbit's features effectively.

-The best part?
-Orbit plays nicely with your favorite CSS framework!
-Our goal is for Orbit to complement, not compete with, other frameworks.

 ## 🚀 Try Orbit now!